jkvor/epm/README.markdown

 	    master
 	    scheduler

-install that app (its dependencies will be installed too)
+install that app that you wanted (its dependencies will be installed too)

 	jvorreuter$ ./epm install excavator
 	epm v0.1.0, 2010